2019–2020 vaping lung illness outbreak: Canada

 On 18 September 2019, a case of severe lung illness associated with vaping in Canada was reported.
 A high school student in Ontario needed to be put on life support.
 The person had been vaping every day.
 His health improved and he was released from the hospital.
 This case has not been confirmed, as 27 September 2019.
 He vaped intensively, adding THC to his devices.

 He initially showed symptoms aligning with bronchiolitis, but many patients that have vape-related illnesses in the United States have experienced damage to the pulmonary alveoli; this type of injury was not found.
 Instead, his case aligned more with an injury called popcorn lung, an ailment most commonly seen in factory workers of microwave popcorn plants more than 20 years ago.

 On 27 September 2019, the first confirmed case of a vaping-related lung illness was announced in Canada.
 A Montreal resident in Quebec in their 50s was admitted to a hospital with breathing difficulties.
 The person had been vaping to help them give up smoking.
 Chief Public Health Officer of Canada announced on 11 October 2019, that they are aware of the initial cases of vaping-associated lung illness, and they stated that a few other occurrences are being investigated.
 Three probable cases have been reported in British Columbia as of 7 November 2019, and other cases are under investigation in British Columbia.
 Two probable cases have been reported in New Brunswick as of 16 October 2019.

 A case in Newfoundland and Labrador was reported as a probable case of a lung illness tied to vaping in January 2020.
 A person became sick in late 2019 following the routine use of a cannabis product, and has since been released from the hospital.
 As of 4 February 2020, 17 cases of lung injuries have been reported to the Public Health Agency of Canada.
 Reported cases were from Alberta (1), British Columbia (3), New Brunswick (2), Newfoundland and Labrador (1), Ontario (4), and Quebec (6).
 14 people required hospitalization.

 Other countries

 What has occurred in the United States has not occurred in other places where vaping is frequent, such as the UK.
 In European countries such as France, there is no evidence of an outbreak of the vaping-associated lung illness that occurred in the US.
+The first case of EVALI in the Philippines was confirmed in November 2019.